 What Compensation Models Did—and Did Not—Define

 Compensation disclosures are an essential component of fiduciary practice.
-However, compensation alone does not define a complete advisory methodology.
+However, compensation alone does not address broader implementation-linked incentives or define a complete advisory methodology.

 Fee-only or hourly status does not inherently: